SaadShaikh1234/Supply-Chain-MIS-Dashboard-Excel/README.md

 Design choice:

-- Tree maps and contribution charts are used to highlight relative importance, not just totals.
+- Tree maps and contribution charts are used to highlight **relative importance**, not just totals.

 ### 2️⃣ Inventory & Orders Dashboard